RasmussenLab/hela_qc_mnt_data/README.md

 both for running MaxQuant over a large set of HeLa raw files and ThermoRawFileParser on a list of raw files to extract their meta data.

-> Once the PRIDE archiv is public, one could start to adapt the workflows to fetch the data
-> from there.
+> [!NOTE] The metadata workflow now runs already with the PRIDE data.

 ### MaxQuant